Rockefeller Center is home to NYC's iconic Christmas tree. (Credit: Anthony Lanzilote)

 The tree is a donation -- no money exchanges hands

 It may come as a surprise to some people, but Rockefeller Center does not pay for the tree, according to Pauze, who confirms, "the tree is a donation."
 Of course, Rockefeller Center's owner, Tishman Speyer, absorbs any costs associated with transporting it, but those who provide the tree are compensated with knowing the joy the tree gives everyone.

 The tree won't go to waste after it's taken down

 The tree gets recycled, but don't expect to see it in a blue recycling bin.
 Instead, it will be milled into lumber for a home to be built by Habitat for Humanity.

-"We take it down, get it out of the Plaza, and get it to a place in New Jersey," explains Rockefeller Center's Pauze.
-"We mill it, then get it down to what's useable and kiln-dry it.
+"We take it down, get it out of the plaza, and get it to a place in New Jersey," explains Rockefeller Center's Pauze.
+"We mill it, then get it down to what's usable and kiln-dry it.
 You're not going to be able to build an entire house, but you'll get a couple of window or door frames.
 It's a pretty cool piece to have in your house."

 Part of the 2014 tree was used in the construction of a house in Philadelphia.
 Another interesting tidbit: The wood is stamped "Rockefeller Center Tree" with the corresponding year.

 Pictured: Lumber milled from the 2010 Rockefeller Christmas tree that was used to build this home in upstate Newburgh.